twisneskie/mdReports/README.md

 into a variety of metadata standards.

-Functions provided by the mdReports package can be used to query information stored in mdJSON records and generate html reports by individual project, a subset of projects, or for all projects.
+Functions provided by the mdReports package can be used to query information stored in mdJSON records and generate reports by individual project, a subset of projects, or for all projects.

+## Current Functions

+Currently, the package can import mdJSON files into R, generate a human readable metadata summary for projects and data products, and create a report of all projects within a program.

 ## Installation